MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ## Prerequisites

-This article will walk you through the steps required to create a fully functional bot using adaptive dialogs, demonstrated using the [The Todo bot with LUIS and QnA Maker sample](#the-todo-bot-with-luis-and-qna-maker-sample).
+This article will walk you through the steps required to create a fully functional bot using adaptive dialogs, demonstrated using the [The todo bot with LUIS and QnA Maker sample](#the-todo-bot-with-luis-and-qna-maker-sample).
 In order to accomplish this, you will need to understand the various concepts involved.
 Before you begin, you should have a solid basic understanding of the following concepts:

 - [Introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md)
 - [Events and triggers in adaptive dialogs](bot-builder-concept-adaptive-dialog-triggers.md)